Notes about the IBM course “Machine Learning with Python”

 Relative Squared Error (RSE)

-Similar to RAE and widly adopted by the data science community.
+Similar to RAE, this time focused on large errors, and widly adopted by the data science community.

 RSE = \(\cfrac{\sum_{j=1}^n(y_j - \hat{y}_j)^2}{\sum_{j=1}^n(y_j - \bar{y})^2}\)